SamFeltip/Blog-Content/the iPhone 16e marks a big step in iPhone history.md

 ---
-tags:
+tags: [article, technology]
-  - article
-  - technology
 ---

+# The iPhone 16e Marks a Big step in iPhone History

 In the beginning, there was iPhone.
 No SE, no S model,no pro or plus or max, just iPhone.
 Steve Jobs never shipped a “budget” iPhone - it wasn’t until his passing that we saw the “premium” 5s and the “unapologetically plastic” iPhone 5c.

 I often think it’s important to keep in mind the people in our lives who don’t _orbit_ technology.
 My mum bought a baseline iPhone 5c a year after it came out. with 8GB of storage!
 And she didn’t think that would be a problem.
 My gran didn’t loose her home button until her iPhone 6s (a handmedown from another family member) died in 2024.
 In 2025 my partner still carries an iPhone 11 in its retina LCD, thick bezel, ultra wide, lightning port glory.
 All these family members are THE target audience for iPhones; they are not the edge case, they are explicitly the target of modern tech.